harshalawasthi/ConnectorDocs/articles/active-directory-saas-asana-tutorial.md

 The scenario outlined in this tutorial assumes that you already have the following items:

 *   An Azure Active Active directory tenant
-*   An Asana tenant with the [Premium](https://www.asana.com/pricing) or better enabled
+*   An Asana tenant with [Enterprise](https://www.asana.com/pricing) plan or better enabled
 *   A user account in Asana with Admin permissions

 > [!NOTE]